 When learning about sport fishing in Panama two of the first names you’ll hear are the Zane Grey Reef and the Hannibal Bank, two true heavyweights in the world of big game marlin and tuna fishing.
-As you’d expect there are various fishing lodges available in both destinations willing to house anglers from all over the world in hopes of landing the catch of a lifetime.
-As worthwhile and memorable as that type of vacation can be, the concept of a ‘mother ship’ operation always peaked my interest.
-The idea of a floating fishing lodge agile enough to take you right to the fishing grounds while at the same time being stable and comfortable enough to keep you out at sea all week was something I always wanted to offer my own clients, and of course experience myself first hand.
+As you’d expect, some of Panama’s best fishing lodges are found in those destinations willing to house anglers from all over the world in hopes of landing the catch of a lifetime.
+As worthwhile and memorable as that type of vacation can be, the concept of a ‘mothership’ operation always peaked my interest.
+The idea of a floating fishing lodge agile enough to take you right to the fishing grounds while at the same time being stable and comfortable enough to keep you out at sea all week was something I always wanted to offer my own clients, and of course experience myself firsthand.

 My dad has been a boat captain for 50 years in the Midwest, but his forte is racing sailboats while I’ve always been the fisherman of the family, so I was pretty confident he had no idea what he was in for.
 This sentiment was reinforced further when during a pre-vacation check-up his local doctor in Wisconsin started sharing his own stories from his fishing trips to Mexico.
 The doctor sent home a handful of his favorite fishing pictures with my dad, and he even gave him his personal fishing belt to use on the trip to Panama.
 The problem is the doctor’s photos were mostly of 10-15 lb peanut dorado and small bonito caught from a panga, so as all good sons do I arrogantly quipped that we’d use that fish as bait in Panama and advised him to leave the tiny plastic fishing belt at home.
 I also told him to leave his two zip-lock bags of bug spray and malaria pills at home and assured him he wouldn’t need two pairs of sandals AND two pairs of shoes – but hey, if I’m stubborn in my 30’s imagine what he’s like…